veritas9872/Horovod-Pytorch-Tutorial/scripts/README.md

 The number of GPUs to be used is specified on the right.

-N must be the same or lesser than the number of GPUs.
+N must be the same or lesser than the number of available GPUs.

 For a local machine where N GPUs are to be used, use "localhost:N".